wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/excel-automation/includes/2-excel-actions.md

 ![read from excel action properties](..\media\read-from-excel-action-properties.png)

-Alternatively, set the option **Values from a Range of Cells** to extract an entire table of data, defined by the coordinates its first top left and bottom right cells.
+Alternatively, set the option **Values from a Range of Cells** to extract an entire table of data, defined by the coordinates its first top left and bottom-right cells.
 The output of this will be a DataTable type variable.

 ![read from excel action properties continued](..\media\read-from-excel-action-properties-continued.png)

-Please note that the Column can be specified either by its letter, or its corresponding number. e.g. for cell E8 you can enter column E, row 8 or column 5, row 8.
+The Column can be specified either by its letter, or its corresponding number.
+For example, for cell E8 you can enter column E, row 8 or column 5, row 8.
 The last option, **Values from selection**, retrieves the values of the currently selected cells.

-Cell contents are stored in variables based on their type. e.g., A date will be stored as a datetime variable.
+Cell contents are stored in variables based on their type.
+For example, A date will be stored as a datetime variable.
 To store all data as text, set **Get Cell Contents as Text** in the **Advanced** tab.

 ![read from excel properties advanced tab](..\media\read-from-excel-properties-advanced-tab.png)